exercism/problem-specifications/exercises/sgf-parsing/description.md

 contains key value pairs, each key can only occur once but may have multiple values.

+The exercise will have you parse an SGF string and return a tree structure of properties.

 An SGF file may look like this:

 ```text